Manga Course

 1'150.00 CHF

-* 12 monthly payments to be paid from September to August (see our rules).
+* 12 monthly instalments to be paid from September to August (see our règlement).

-Valid for an annual registration (courses from September to June).
 All fees are included in the prices shown.
-Registration during the year is possible (price calculated in proportion to the number of remaining courses)
+Enrolment during the term is possible (price calculated on a pro rata basis according to the number of lessons remaining).

 Lieux des cours